rogerfar/rdt-client/README.md

 8. Hit Test and then Save if all is well.
 9. Sonarr will now think you have a regular Torrent client hooked up.

-Notice: the progress and ETA reported in Sonarr's Activity tab will not be very accurate, but it will report the torrent as completed so it can be processed by Sonarr when done downloading.
+Notice: the progress and ETA reported in Sonarr's Activity tab will not be accurate, but it will report the torrent as completed so it can be processed after it is done downloading.

 ## Build instructions